varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 $ npm install steroids -g
 </pre>

 NPM might give you a few alerts about some 3rd party libraries.
 This doesn't affect Steroids.
-However, if NPM fails to install a 3rd party library and gives an error, it can be typically fixed just by runing the `$ npm install steroids -g` command again.
+However, if NPM fails to install a 3rd party library and gives an error, it can be typically fixed just by running the `$ npm install steroids -g` command again.

 ##Updating Steroids